 We are proud of the outstanding and varied accomplishments of our guitar alumni.
 During their time at APSU guitar majors have won top-prizes in regional and national performance competitions (as well as regularly receiving departmental awards and honors here at APSU); have gone on to receive graduate assistantships and doctoral teaching fellowships at numerous graduate schools throughout the US; have established successful guitar teaching academies and obtained teaching positions at numerous schools and colleges throughout the region; and continue to perform and record in a wide range of settings.

-- full-time and adjunct teaching positions include Delaware State University, Trevecca Nazarene University TN, Western KY University, Northern KY University, Kentucky Wesleyan University, Cumberland University TN, Nashville Bible College, Dyersberg Community College TN, Volunteer State Community College TN, Owensboro Community College KY, the Renaissance Center TN, Manatee School of the Arts FL
+- full-time and adjunct teaching positions include Delaware State University, University of the South Sewanee, Trevecca Nazarene University TN, Western KY University, Northern KY University, Kentucky Wesleyan University, Cumberland University TN, Nashville Bible College, Dyersberg Community College TN, Volunteer State Community College TN, Owensboro Community College KY, Nashville State Community College, the Renaissance Center TN, Manatee School of the Arts FL

 - publications by APSU guitar alumni include William Tiger Fitzhugh Classical Guitar for Steel-String Guitarists (Hal Leonard Publications); Alan Mearns Fin (Fingerstyle Magazine) and Tolkein Gesture (Contemporary Guitar Anthology, Mel Bay Publications); Douglas Seth Byron’s Storm and Andrew Winner Farewell (Graded Repertoire Anthology, Mel Bay Publications)